qqrm/rust-hh-feed/docs/README.md

    - Uses the Bot API to send messages.
    - Stores the token and channel ID in the configuration.
 3. **Scheduler**
-   - Runs the update process once per day, typically via GitHub Actions.
+   - Runs the update process once per hour, typically via GitHub Actions.

 ## Data Flow
 1. The scheduler initiates the task.